vdemichev/DiaNN/README.md

 **Note**: for purely peptidomics applications, such as a typical phosphoproteomics experiment, we recommend the **Proteoforms** **Scoring** mode, see [GUI settings reference](#gui-settings-reference) for details.

 Further, DIA-NN features an algorithm which reports PTM localisation confidence estimates (as posterior probabilities for correct localisation of all variable PTM sites on the peptide as well as scores for individual sites), included in the .parquet output report.
-The phosphosites_90 and phosphosites_99 .tsv files contain phosphosite-specific quantities, calculated using the Top 1 method (experimental), that is the highest intensity among precursors with the site localised with the specified confidence (0.9 or 0.99, respectively) is used as the phosphosite quantity in the given run.
+When matrix output is enabled, DIA-NN also produces quantitative matrices for the PTM sites, calculated using the Top 1 method (experimental), that is the highest intensity among precursors with the site localised with the specified confidence (0.9 or 0.99, respectively) is used as the PTM quantity in the given run.
+Here, the sum of top 3 fragment intensities (ordered by their reference library intensities), multiplied by the precursor-specific normalisation factor, is used as the precursor intensity.
+One can also replace these with normalised MS1 apex intensities using --site-ms1-quant.
 The 'top 1' algorithm is used here as it is likely the most robust against outliers and mislocalisation errors.
-However, whether or not this is indeed the best option needs to be investigated, which is currently challenging due to the lack of benchmarks with known ground truth.
+However, whether or not this is indeed the best option needs to be investigated, which is currently challenging due to the lack of benchmarks with known ground truth (precision in LFQbench-type experiments is not a good proxy, as it does not model the possibly differential regulation of sites on the same peptide).
 These matrices are currently not being produced when multiplexing is used (--channels), in this case please rely on the main report.

 In general, when looking for PTMs, we recommend the following: